About Your HEART NUMBERS

 How To Get Your Numbers

-Ask your GP or practice nurse for a heart health check.
+Ask your GP or practice nurse for a Heart Health check.

 They'll check your blood pressure and will either do a blood test

 your cholesterol levels.

 It may take a while for your doctor or nurse to receive your

-they get the results back.
+when they get the results back.

 When you get your results, come back to this website and do the